-Your GPS loaded with the Tracks4Africa map is your best travel companion when you navigate the backroads of Africa.
+Your Garmin GPS loaded with the Tracks4Africa map is your best travel companion when you navigate the backroads of Africa.
 However, your GPS is more than just a navigational tool; it is also a source of valuable information.

 It is able to determine your position and display it on a map which in itself provides reliable orientation, solving half of your navigation problem.
 The GPS is also able to calculate an exact route to your desired destination and navigate you turn-by-turn.